okjuan/muze/README.md

 > Play something like No One but sadder

 The app integrates with:
-* Spotify's [Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) for streaming music and [Web API](https://developer.spotify.com/documentation/web-api/) compiling music metadata
+* Spotify's [Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) for streaming music and [Web API](https://developer.spotify.com/documentation/web-api/) for compiling music metadata
 * [Dialogflow](https://dialogflow.com/) to create a natural language user interface

 The app consists of:
-* A minimal web client that communicates user events to the server and streams music
+* A minimal web client that:
+    * streams music
+    * accepts raw text and voice input from the user
+    * communicates with the server via [web sockets](https://www.fullstackpython.com/websockets.html)
 * A server app that:
-    * handles user events from the client
+    * communicates with client via web sockets
-    * communicates with a Dialogflow agent to process raw natural language user input
+    * uses a Dialogflow agent to process raw natural language user input
-    * exposes a webhook endpoint for Dialogflow to call during [fulfillment](https://dialogflow.com/docs/fulfillment)
-    * contains a music knowledge API that exposes info about musical entities (songs, artists, genres, relationships therein) organized in a semantic network
+    * contains a music knowledge API that exposes info about musical entities (songs, artists, genres, relationships therein) that is internally organized using a semantic network
-        * originally developed as part of an another [collaborative project](https://github.com/MIR-Directed-Research/intelligent-music-recommender).

 ## Setup
 ### Prerequisites